How I Afford My Travels, and How You Can Too.

 1. Money won’t save itself.

 As much as I wish I had a secret magic formula for each time people asked me how I find the money to travel so much, I don’t.
 Not even a grand inheritance.
 And no, no rich uncle to sponsor my travel whims.
 I afford 99% of my travels entirely on my own, and after a year of relentless travel blogging & writing, I’m lucky enough to have 1% sponsored by kind travel companies.
 To fund my travels, I save relentlessly.
-Nomadic Matt gives some excellent saving tips on his blog, and while I’m yet to write my own version of saving tips in the Indian context, I’ll tell you this: shopping and partying are the two single biggest expenses for most 20-40 year olds I know, and I substitute the two together to travel to places I’ve never been before, in search of experiences I never knew existed.
+You can read my practical money saving tips in detail, but I’ll tell you this: shopping and partying are the two single biggest expenses for most 20-40 year olds I know, and I substitute the two together to travel to places I’ve never been before, in search of experiences I never knew existed.
 I also don’t own a credit card, which means I never buy anything (not even a flight ticket) with money I don’t already have.

 2. Addictions can pay.